ClaudiaCodeLab/AI_RetailAssistant/readme.md

 # AI Retail Assistant

-Welcome to the AI Shopping Assistant!
+Welcome to the AI Retail Assistant!
 This project is a chatbot that helps customers find the best deals in a clothing store.
 It supports multiple AI models (Ollama, OpenAI, Claude) and is built using Gradio for an interactive interface.

 ---